 Dissertation (minimum 9 hours)

 When students are admitted into the UPPP program, a Graduate advisor will advise them regarding first semester courses and registration and will assign them an advisor based on the student’s interest area and/or Statement Letter.
 Students take a diagnostic exam toward the end of their first semester or early in their second semester so that their three-member Diagnostic Supervisory Committee can be selected and can guide them in their selection of courses thereafter.
 As a part of this process, the university requires that “a student and his/her advisor should complete the Milestone form during the student’s first term of study and it must be completed before the end of the second semester of enrollment.”
 The school will keep a copy of the completed form on file and the student will be provided a copy for his/her records.

 Deficiency & Field Courses

-The Supervisory Committee decides and guides on needed field areas and additional course work based on the deficiencies beginning from the diagnostics process, but more so during the proposal preparation stage and also in the Proposal Defense.
+The Supervisory Committee decides and provides guidance on needed field areas and additional coursework based on the deficiencies noted during the diagnostic process as well as during the proposal preparation and proposal defense stages.

-Deficiency courses can be on the selected field area or other needed courses.
+Deficiency courses may include courses from the selected field area and other needed courses.
 The final decision on deficiencies will be determined in the proposal defense session.

 Urban Policy and Planning